 Be sure to check the fishing report page for up-to-date Sacramento River salmon fishing reports, or the fishing report from wherever Northern California fishing guide Kevin Brock is currently fishing.

 For Sacramento River fishing reports delivered right to your inbox, be sure to Sign up for Fishing Reports by Email!
-Depending on the time of year and where the fish are biting, this may be a Sacramento River fishing report, a Feather River fishing report, a Klamath River fishing report, a Smith River fishing report, or a Northern California fishing report from a different location, suuch as Lake Oroville or the California Delta.
-You can subscribe to the weekly fishing report, or the more frequent Hot Bite! fishing report, or both.
+Depending on the time of year and where the fish are biting, this may be a Sacramento River fishing report, a Feather River fishing report, a Smith River fishing report, or a Northern California fishing report from a different location, such as Lake Oroville or the California Delta.

 - A current CA fishing license

 - Layers of clothing – it’s cool in the morning and warm in the afternoon

 - Ice chest for your lunch, drinks and fish